francoisjacquet/rosariosis/INSTALL.md

 RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and a PostgreSQL database server.

 For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `gettext`, `mbstring`, `gd`, `curl`, `xmlrpc` & `xml` extensions).
-Setting these up varies a lot with operating system so it is well beyond to scope of this brief install document.
+Setting these up varies a lot with operating system so it is well beyond the scope of this brief install document.

 RosarioSIS was tested on: